 An Annual Sighting Many Look Forward To

-Over the years we have received several reports from our readers noting the annual migration of Tundra swans across the Thumb.
+Over the years, we have received several reports from our readers noting the annual migration of Tundra swans across the Thumb.
 One reader noted.
-“Tuesday night around 8pm there were hundreds, possibly even a thousand or more, migrating Tundra Swans in the field on the southeast corner of Champagne and Kinde, flying northwesterly towards Rush Lake in groups of a dozen or so, not more than a couple hundred feet off the ground.”
+“Tuesday night around 8 pm there were hundreds, possibly even a thousand or more, migrating Tundra Swans in the field on the southeast corner of Champagne and Kinde, flying northwesterly towards Rush Lake in groups of a dozen or so, not more than a couple of hundred feet off the ground.”

 The tundra swan passes through the Thumb region on their migration routes.
 Shortly after ice thaws, hundreds to sometimes thousands of tundra swans can be seen resting in Great Lakes marshes.
 The Saginaw Bay area is considered one of the best sites to see a tundra swan migration stop, a migration that takes them approximately 4,200 miles.

 According to CBC News in Canada concerns over wind turbines in the migration path are making headlines in Canada.
 A waterfowl specialist says wind turbines could spell danger for Tundra swans and the economy in Lambton County Ontario.